SerenaTetart/Numerical_Analysis/README.md

   1.0000
 ```

+Knowing that, what we need is to factorize A into triangular matrixes so that we can apply the equation above.

 #### LU factorization:

 Let A belong to Mn(K), A admits a factorization (or decomposition) LU when there exist a pair of (L, U) elements of Mn(K) with L lower triangular and U upper triangular, such as: A = LU.